StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/RemoveSubset.md

 ```csharp
 void RemoveSubset(int subsetIndex)
 ```
+[Obsolete] For removal in v0.4.
 Removes and dereferences a subset from the model.
 </div>

 |  |  |